I have a confession to make…

 Be obedient.
 Kind.
 Pretty.

 To just shut up.
 Mind their own business.
-And be grateful for what they had.
+Be grateful for what they had.

-No matter how dissatisfied they were with their circumstances.
-Or their lives.
+No matter how dissatisfied they were with their lives.

 Yup.
 I get it.

-I spent years trying to live up to the good girl status myself.
+I spent years trying to live up to the “good girl” standard myself.

-Find a good job & a good man.
+Find a good job and a good man.

-To get married, have kids & make a nice home.
+Get married, have kids, make a nice home.

 You know the drill.

-I spent a long time trying to be the good girl the world told me I should be.
+I worked hard trying to be the good girl the world told me I should be.

-And just like Beth, Annie & Ruby I didn’t get the fairy tale ending I’d hoped for either.
+And just like Beth, Annie and Ruby I didn’t get the fairy tale ending I’d hoped for.

 Instead I got divorced.